 For early breast cancer

 If you’re taking Arimidex as adjuvant treatment of early breast cancer, you’ll usually take the drug for at least 5 years.
 Adjuvant treatment is used to lower the risk of your breast cancer coming back or spreading after it’s already been treated with surgery.
-(With early breast cancer, the cancer hasn’t spread out of either your breast or the lymph nodes in your armpit.)
+(With early breast cancer, the cancer hasn’t spread from either your breast or the lymph nodes in your armpit.)

-In addition, one recent study found that taking Arimidex for a total of 10 years didn’t provide any more benefit than taking it for a total of 7 years.
+In addition, one study found that taking Arimidex for a total of 10 years didn’t provide any more benefit than taking it for a total of 7 years.

 How long you take Arimidex for early breast cancer will depend on how likely your breast cancer is to come back.
 It will also depend on your risk of side effects from treatment.

-Arimidex for breast cancer Arimidex is FDA-approved to treat breast cancer in women who’ve gone through menopause.
+Arimidex is FDA approved to treat breast cancer in females who’ve gone through menopause.

 Specifically, Arimidex is used to treat the following types of breast cancer: